Naman471/LinkedIn-Scrapper/README.md

 # LinkedIn-Scrapper
 * Young professionals and graduates are often in the need of a job.
 As a result, they look out for opportunities in LinkedIn.
 However there are too many posts one has to go through to finally discover a job posting
-* We saw this as an opportunity to deploy web scraping and machin learning skills to somehow boil down posts users have to go through
+* We saw this as an opportunity to deploy web scraping and machine learning skills to somehow boil down posts users have to go through

 ## Approach
 * Create a custom dataset using web scraper and get our LinkedIn feed